I Gave Up Coffee for a Month -- Here’s What Happened

 By week two I was doing a little better.
 I was still thinking about coffee a lot, and looked longingly at my co-workers cup when she’d get that afternoon pick-me-up.
 But I was starting to notice more positive changes, too.
 My energy wasn’t crashing in the early afternoon, my hands were less clammy (I don’t know why I just have clammy hands, ok?), and I was able to fall asleep faster.

 The next two weeks were even easier.
-I was able to skip the Matcha, going caffeine-free for days in a row for the first time since I probably started drinking coffee.
+I was able to skip the Matcha, going caffeine-free for days in a row for the first time in years.
 The headaches were gone, I wasn’t missing coffee hardly at all, and my energy levels felt consistent throughout the day.

 By day 30, I felt like I had officially kicked my addiction.
 The determination to finish strong got me through the last few days.
 I started this experiment mostly just to prove to myself that I could, and that I wasn’t a slave to my coffee pot before I could function properly.
 Turns out, I’m just fine without the caffeine.